Chicken adobo is a classic Filipino dish; recipes with coconut milk, as well as the traditional vinegar and soy, come from the southern islands.

 Can I use different cuts of chicken?

 Yes, this is typically made with a whole jointed chicken, so you can take your choice.
-I cook for two so would ordinarily serve a couple of chicken thighs or a whole chicken leg.
+I cook for two, so I would ordinarily serve a couple of chicken thighs or a whole chicken leg.

-But a chicken breast each would work perfectly well.
+But a chicken breast each would work perfectly well, and would need cooking for less time.

 Can I remove the chicken skin?

-Yes, if you wish, however, the dish will lose a lot of flaovur if you do that!
+Yes, if you wish; however, the dish will lose a lot of flavour if you do that!

 What sort of vinegar should I use?